EBITDA Multiples for Trucking Companies | Best Calculations

 Valuation Services in the Transportation Industry

-There are five main reasons for a trucking company to use an EBITDA.
+There are five main reasons for a trucking company to use EBITDA.

 The first reason is to calculate the current trading value of a company.
 This number will be given as a multiple, such as 16x or 4x.
-As logistics deal in global trade, it is vital for logistics or trucking companies to know where they stand on a worldwide market.
+As logistics deals in global trade, logistics or trucking companies need to know where they stand in a worldwide market.

 The third reason is to calculate a terminal value, as is used in a Discounted Cash Flow model.
 This model estimates the value of a company based on its potential future cash flow.
 There are few large capital expenditures for something like a logistics or trucking company making a hit to the cash flow.

-Fourth, the EBITDA can be used when selling a trucking business.
-During an acquisition, the buyer of a logistic company may offer something like 3x EBITDA.
+Fourth, EBITDA can be used when selling a trucking business.
+During an acquisition, the buyer of a logistics company may offer something like 3x EBITDA.

-Finally, when putting together an equity research report, the EBITDA can calculate a target selling price.
-This is great for either just filing annual reports or setting up a selling offer for potential buyers.
+Finally, when putting together an equity research report, EBITDA can calculate a target selling price.
+This is great for either just filing annual reports or setting up a reasonable multiple-selling offer for potential buyers.